 APPLY NOW FOR GLASGOW INTERNATIONAL 2020

-Applications are now open for the Across The City programme for Glasgow International 2020.
+Applications are now open to Glasgow-based artists, curators, collectives, groups, galleries and organisations for the Across The City programme for Glasgow International 2020.

 Apply to take part in GI by submitting your proposal to the Across The City programme here.

 Please be aware that this form needs to be completed in one session.
 If you would like to view the application in advance, please refer to a PDF of the questions here.

 Information about the festival, theme and guidelines on how to apply can be found in the Glasgow International 2020 Handbook.

 Please note that any applications received after the deadline of 31 May 2019 will not be considered.

 To pay something attention is to bestow the value of your concentration and time upon it.
 Attention is the decision of what to focus in on in detail and what to leave as blurry remainder.
 Within the maelstrom of competition for our eyes and ears, the act of placing attention in something offers a way of approaching our lives with consideration and assiduousness – to make an ethical choice as to something’s importance.
 Attention is the sibling of intention.